 5 I wait for the LORD, my soul waits, and in his word I hope;

 6 my soul waits for the Lord more than watchmen for the morning, more than watchmen for the morning.
 (ESV)

 A narrator, possibly the Holy Spirit, breaks in here and encourages the Lord’s people to do the same: to wait in steadfast hope on the Lord.
 Because his faith in God tells him that redemption is on its way.

 O Israel, hope in the LORD!
 For with the LORD there is steadfast love, and with him is plentiful redemption.

 8 And he will redeem Israel from all his iniquities.
 (ESV)

 Christ was rewarded with resurrection.
 Paul and Silas were rewarded with freedom and vindication.
-When we hide ourselves in Christ, we also receive multitudes of “small” resurrections.
+When we hide ourselves in Christ, we also receive multitudes of “small” resurrections and releases.
 These small resurrections from the heart wrenching trials of life point to one great, enormous resurrection from death and the grave itself.
 What a day that will be, a day worth waiting for.